2csqd2/2csqd2.github.io/journal.md

 I woke up at 7:00am and got ready to go to work.
 I returned home at ~ 3:00pm and played hide and seek with Harper and Palmer.
 I made a salad for dinner and cooked a pizza at about 4:30pm since I was hungry.

 ### 4/24/2020
 I woke up at 7:00am and got ready to go to work.
 This week went by fast, I thought today was Saturday.
+I borugh two 18" pizzas home for dinner, that the kids ate with the leftover salad from the night before.
+They had watermelon and cupcakes for dinner.
+I played pool with Harper after dinner.

+### 4/25/2020
+I woke up at 9:00am and made pancakes and bacon for the kids (since Palmer asked the night before).
+I played off and on with Harper and Palmer and watched various shows and movies.
+At about noon we went outside and played for about an hour.
+I showed Tyler how to use the oven, and he warmed chicken nuggets for dinner around 5pm.